Sofia-Tasker/WebGL-Museum/README.md

 # CS 432 Final Project

-<h2> Collaborators: Miyo Imai and Sofia Tasker<h3>
+Collaborators: Miyo Imai and Sofia Tasker

-<p> For this project we will create a virtual gallery.
+    For this project we will create a virtual gallery.
 To view this project run:

     python3 -m http.server